mathematica-mpr/design-d3-training/design-thinking/materials/Week 1/Slides/slides.md

 ### Ways to tidy up messy data

 - Column headers are variables and not values
-- Each column contains on variable
+- Each column contains one variable
 - Observations constitue a row, variables a column
 - Multiple types of observations are stored in one table, and vice versa